 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.

 - Remember, turmeric stains!
-Pick your cookware with care, clean-up any spills quickly, and keep stain-awareness in mind when giving treats.
+Pick your cookware with care, clean spills quickly, and keep stain-awareness in mind when giving treats.

 Carob Topped Coconut Oil Snowman Dog Treats